Battle of Minicoy Island: Aftermath

-The Indian commander, Arun Bahuguna was awarded the Nao Sena Medal for his role in the engagement.
+The Indian commander, Arun Bahuguna was awarded the Nau Sena Medal for his role in the engagement.
 The captured pirates were taken to India for trial where they were charged with kidnapping, kidnapping for ransom, attempted murder, and weapons related offenses.
 As none of the pirate's former hostages appeared as witnesses, the pirates were acquitted of kidnapping for ransom and sentenced in August 2017 to seven years imprisonment on the remaining charges.
 The pirates had spent six and a half years in prison prior to their sentencing.